nomaai/cleared/README.md

 ## 🩺 Overview

-**Cleared** is an opensource multi-purpose de-identification library with special support for the healthcare applications.
+**Cleared** is an open-source multi-purpose de-identification library with special support for healthcare applications.
 It provides robust tools to de-identify **multi-table, multimodal** datasets while maintaining clinical integrity and research utility.
-Therefore, it provides support for wellknown healthcare usecases in addition to predefined controls and configurations for typical  compliance levels optimized for **HIPAA**, **GDPR**, and **Safe Harbor** standards.
-Examples include:

 - Support for multiple identifiers (SSN, Encounter Id, MRN, FIN, etc) in the same tables
 - Time-field de-identification